Sopra Steria: Axway Software

 In 2001, Sopra used its subsidiary Axway to access the EAI market.
 The following year, Axway acquired Viewlocity Inc. From 2006 to 2008, it acquired Cyclone Commerce, Inc., Atos Origin, and Tumbleweed Communications Corp.

 Axway Software split from Sopra in June 2011 after its stock market launch.

 Steria

 Groupe Steria SCA was a multinational information technology services company founded in 1969, based in Issy-les-Moulineaux, France.
 It focused on public services, finance, telecommunications, utilities and transport, and provided consulting services for its clients' core business processes.

 Steria was created by Jean Carteron in 1969.
-Francois Enaud took over as chairman and CEO in 1998 and Steria listed itself in the Paris Stock Exchange the next year.
+Francois Enaud took over as chairman and CEO in 1998 and Steria listed itself on the Paris Stock Exchange the next year.
 In 2000, Steria acquired three service and telecom companies in France and became one of the top five French service providers.
 In 2001, Steria started the Foundation Steria, a community support group.
 In July 2007, Steria acquired the United Kingdom-based IT outsourcing and technology company Xansa for £472 million in cash.
-According to the terms of an agreement signed with AURELIUS on 20 October 2012, Steria completed the sale of its Spanish subsidiary on 28 November 2012.

-Steria had sites in Austria, Belgium, Denmark, France, Germany, Hong Kong, India, Luxembourg, Morocco, Norway, Poland, Singapore, Switzerland, Sweden and United Kingdom.
+Steria had sites in Austria, Belgium, Denmark, France, Germany, Hong Kong, India, Luxembourg, Morocco, Norway, Poland, Singapore, Switzerland, Sweden and the United Kingdom.

-The "Steria Corporate Center for Real-Time and Embedded Software expertise", located in Aix-en-Provence, France, focused on aeronautics (Eurocopter, Dassault), defense (DCNS, DGA) and transportation use products including QC (TEST DIRECTOR), SCADE and VAPS.

-Services offered by Steria included applications management, infrastructure management, IT service management, business process outsourcing, testing and quality, cloud – Workplace on command, infrastructure on command, and security.

-NHS Shared Business Services (NHS SBS) was a joint venture between Steria and the United Kingdom's Department of Health.
-It provided services in finance and accounting, payroll and human relations, family health services, and commercial procurement.